radicle-dev/radicle.xyz/_guides/user.md

 it's public).
 We'll talk more about private repositories in another chapter.

 <aside class="span-2">
-  <p><strong>🧠 Learn more</strong></p>

-  <p>A Uniform Resource Name (URN) is a type of Uniform Resource Identifier (URI)
+  <p>A <strong>Uniform Resource Name</strong> (URN) is a type of Uniform
-  that is used to uniquely identify resources without specifying the location or means to access them.
+  Resource Identifier (URI) that is used to uniquely identify resources without specifying the location or means to access them.
 Unlike URLs, which provide information on where a resource can be found on the Internet (their location), URNs serve as persistent, location-independent resource identifiers.</p>
 </aside>

 <aside class="kicker">